Medical Imaging Services

 Ultrasound uses sound waves to create images of your organs, blood vessels, and other structures inside your body.
 Because ultrasound is fast and does not use ionizing radiation, it is relatively safe.
 This makes ultrasound a preferred imaging option for children and pregnant patients.

 High-Frequency Sound Waves - Ultrasound uses a small tool called a transducer to send high-frequency sound waves into an area of your body.
 The transducer also receives the sound waves as they bounce back.
 The ultrasound machine interprets those sound wave echoes to create an image of your internal organs and tissues.
-Ultrasound images are obtained in real-time, which allows evaluation of dynamic processes such as heart contraction, blood flow, and stomach emptying.
+Ultrasound images are obtained in real-time, which allows the evaluation of dynamic processes such as heart contraction, blood flow, and stomach emptying.

-Doppler Ultrasound - This type of ultrasound measures the change in pitch of the ultrasound waves with motion, which enables evaluation of blood flowing in veins and arteries.
+Doppler Ultrasound - This type of ultrasound measures the change in pitch of the ultrasound waves with motion, which enables the evaluation of blood flowing in veins and arteries.
 Doppler ultrasound can also be used to check for heart motion very early in pregnancy.

 For additional information about specific tests, please follow the links below: